Why B2B marketers must adopt a growth marketing mindset

 Be bold

+Being bold and creative is what will set you apart from your competitors.
 Neil Downling, vice-president of global integrated marketing at professional services firm Genpact, says B2B companies need to think with a challenger mindset to maximise their impact.
 At Genpact, disruption has become part of the marketing team’s psyche and people and are prepared to take bold and brave decisions.

 Embrace failure

 If you’re going to take bold and brave decisions, you need to embrace failure too.
 As not every experiment is going to end in success.
 The trick is to figure out fast when something isn’t working so you can learn from it and change tact.
-The best growth marketers are able to think on their feet and flex and adapt their approach when needed.
+The best growth marketers think on their feet and flex and adapt their approach when needed.

 Measure everything